MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer/ie11-deploy-guide/set-up-enterprise-mode-portal.md

 4. Type a database name.
 For example, _EMIEDatabase_.

-5. Accept all of the default values, and then click **OK**.
+5. Leave all default values for the database files, and then click **OK**.

 6. Open the **DatabaseScripts/Create DB Tables/1_CreateEMIETables.sql** query file.

 7. Replace the database name placeholder with the database name you created earlier.
-Our process uses _EMIEDatabase_.
+For example, _EMIEDatabase_.

 8. Run the query.